CityOfZion/BigIntegerCpp/README.md

 3) How fast is it?

    We don't know.
 The focus has been on conformity to the C# BigInteger class, not on speed.
 If you want speed you might want to look at https://gmplib.org/

+4) Are there any known behavioural deviations from the C# implementation?

+   The only known deviations are in the string parsing and conversion to string methods.
+Specifically, the overloads with `IFormatProvider` are not supported.
+   Only base10 parsing is supported.
+String input may be prepended with `+` or `-`.
+Any whitespace is considered the end of the input.

+   Deviations in any other parts are considered bugs.
+Please report them.